 Make two columns: with all the money you’re expecting to flow into your house in the first column and all the money you’re expecting to flow out of your house in the second column.

 Add up both columns and then subtract the sum of column 2 from the sum of column 1.
 You should still have a positive number.
 If not, tweak your numbers until it works.
-If you need some additional help on making a simple budget using Excel, here’s my video series on the subject.
+If you need some additional help on making a simple budget using Excel.

 Once you have a balanced budget, make sure you have a line item in column 2 for paying down your debt.
-Also, make sure that your plan includes enough money that you make a dent in the debt and while you’re at it, make sure your budget ensures that you don’t accumulate any new debt in 2015.
+Also, make sure that your plan includes enough money that you make a dent in the debt and while you’re at it, make sure your budget ensures that you don’t accumulate any new debt.

 In practice, that means that you have your entertainment and household items thoroughly covered as budgeted items.

 Like to travel?
 Make sure you’re putting money aside for that too so that it doesn’t end up costing you 19% interest.